daniellic9/GithubCommands/commands.md

 `git checkout -- *name_file* - this command change the file before commit to the previous state`

 `git reset HEAD --hard - unstage all the files to the previous commit`

+If you add the ^ after HEAD you discard the last commit and change back to commit before